-RBC is listed in the Luxembourg Trade and Companies Register under number B-47.192 and was established in 1994 under the name "First European Transfer Agent".
-RBC holds a banking licence in accordance with the Luxembourg Law of 5 April 1993 on the financial sector, as amended, and specialises in the provision of custodian, fund administration and other related services.
-At 31 October 2021, its equity capital amounted to EUR 1,145,212,000.
+CACEIS Investor Services Bank S.A. is listed in the Luxembourg Trade and Companies Register under number B-47192 and was established in 1994 under the name "First European Transfer Agent".
+It holds a banking licence in accordance with the Luxembourg Law of 5 April 1993 on the financial sector and specialises in the provision of depositary, fund administration and other related services.